KokoDoko/kokodoko.github.io/README.md

 ![](./images/arcade.png)  |  ![](./images/machine.png)
 Online Arcade Cabinet for student games | Machine Learning Algorithms Workshop

+ ## Lecture subjects

+ - Introduction to Machine Learning
+ - Getting to know Web Components
+ - Learning OOP with Typescript
+ - Learning React and Vue
+ - Machine Learning for the web
+ - Building web games with Typescript and Phaser
+ - Internet of Things devices with Arduino and Javascript

 ## Freelance Projects

 |  |  |